Juan-Jones/earnonlinemoney/content/blog/affiliate-marketing-fundamentals.md

 categories: ["monetizing"]
 type: "regular"
 draft: false
-image: /blog/affiliate-marketing-basics.jpg
 slug: /blog/affiliate-marketing-fundamentals
 ---

 If you've ever wondered how people make money online, chances are you've come across the term "affiliate marketing."
 It's a powerful and popular method that allows individuals and businesses to earn commissions by promoting products and services.
 As an experienced affiliate marketer, I'm excited to guide you through the ins and outs of this lucrative industry.
 By the end of this article, you'll have a solid understanding of what affiliate marketing is, how it works, and how you can start your own **affiliate marketing** journey.
 More importantly, you can find out how to become an successful associate marketer.

 There are many advantages to becoming an affiliate marketer.
 For starters, provides you with opportunities to earn passive income.
 You can make money around the clock 24-7.
 There are several reasons why you should consider affiliate marketing.
 As noted, affiliate marketing enables you to get paid while you sleep!
-There are a select few online business opportunities in which you can [easily earn income online]({{< relref "make-money-online" >}}) 24-7.
+There are a select few online business opportunities in which you can [easily earn income online]({{< relref "blog/make-money-online" >}}) 24-7.
 In addition, these opportunities can provide you with multiple sources of additional income!

 ## What is Affiliate Marketing?